RividuPesara/ayu/README.md

 - `backend/firebase-adminsdk.json`
 - `models/` - `bnb_model.pkl`, `lr_model.pkl`, `xgb_model.pkl`, `vectorizer.pkl`, `label_encoder.pkl`
 - `data/cancer_knowledge_base.json`
-- HuggingFace `all-MiniLM-L6-v2` model cached locally - Docker runs with `HF_HUB_OFFLINE=1` so the model must be cached before the container starts or the chatbot will fail to initialise
+- FastEmbed `all-MiniLM-L6-v2` model cached locally - Docker runs with `HF_HUB_OFFLINE=1` so the model must be cached before the container starts or the chatbot will fail to initialise

 `data/chroma_db/` does not need to exist beforehand - it is created automatically on first startup.